 - The panting sounds raspy and is louder or harsher than normal.

-- The dog pants at odd times, when it is not hot or excited.
+- The dog pants at odd times, when it is not hot or exciting.

 - The panting requires more exertion than expected.